FINANCIAL AID

 Be sure to list Wartburg College code #001896.

-The 2024-25 FAFSA form is now live; however, the Department of Education has said institutions will not begin receiving FAFSA data until mid-March.
-We will begin issuing financial aid offers as soon as the information is made available to us.
 We understand the significance of financial aid in your college journey and are committed to guiding you through this process.
 The Wartburg Financial Aid Office is happy to assist with FAFSA filing questions or other college financial guidance.
 Please use information below to connect with one of our knowledgeable financial aid counselors.

 Regardless of your financial standing, we are committed to making education attainable for you.
 As a residential college, Wartburg supports the concept of a socially, culturally, and economically diverse student body and believes this diversity better prepares students for society.
 The college provides financial aid to enable students from all segments of society to attend.
 Wartburg believes that students should be able to select a school for academic rather than financial reasons and admits students on academic and personal promise, not the ability to pay.